An easy homemade falafel recipe produces delightfully flavorful, crispy results. Serve it on top of a salad for a healthy and filling meal.

 - Your first step is to soak the chickpeas in water, in the fridge, for 18 hours.

-- When ready to make the falafel, start by draining the soaked chickpeas and rinsing them.
+- Drain the soaked chickpeas and rinsing them.

 - Process the chickpeas and then the remaining ingredients in your food processor.